What is a bot?

 I constantly hear people talk about ‘bots’ on social media but what is a bot?
 By definition, this means automated programmes that help build and interact within social media platforms.

 However, as I was scouring the internet trying to find the best ways to build my own social media profiles I discovered that I was accidentally mimicking the same actions.
+In other words, I was a human bot.

 Initially, I did not fill out my profiles in full and add all the required photos and banners.
 I discovered that some people automatically took this to mean that I was not a ‘real’ person.
 Oops, I quickly corrected that.

 However, it made me realize that some newbies will be making the same mistake until they realize that they need to fill in all the blanks.
 I am careful, therefore, that I don’t mistake new profiles for bots.
-When looking to consider following someone I will now check their profile and posts.
+When looking to consider following someone I now try to check their profile and posts.

 Secondly, automated bots just ‘like’ posts so that the profile appears to be active.
 I was doing this thinking that I was supposed to like lots of posts so that people would know I was viewing that photo and liked it or was reading and enjoyed what they had said.
 Again I was acting like a bot.